First research assistant, first summer research student, first cavity

 For Associate Professor Cameron B. Jeter, PhD, a trip to UTHealth Pediatric Dentistry’s Postgraduate Clinic in late May brought about a full-circle moment as two former students assessed her child’s needs.

 Jeter took her son, Harrison, who was seven years old at the time, to see Hillary D. Strassner, DDS ’20, at Houston Medical Center Plaza after discovering what looked like a hole in his tooth — his first cavity.
 Little did she know, Strassner had recruited another familiar face in Sarah N. Arafat, DDS ’17, to assist with the appointment.
-Each are in their second year of pediatric residency.
+Each is in their second year of pediatric residency.

 “It was a surprise to walk in and see both of them garbed up to welcome and care for my son,” Jeter said.
 “I knew both were caring for me, their former mentor, as much as for Harrison.”